Sony A7R III versus Pentax K-1

 |Pentax K-3 II (⇒ lft | rgt)||optical||YES||3.2||1037||fixed||no||8000||8.3||no||YES|

 |Sony A7S II (⇒ lft | rgt)||2400||no||3.0||1229||tilting||no||8000||5.0||no||YES|

 |Sony A99 (⇒ lft | rgt)||2359||YES||3.0||1229||full-flex||no||8000||6.0||no||YES|

 Both the A7R III and the K-1 are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The A7R III replaced the earlier Sony A7R II, while the K-1 does not have a direct predecessor.

-So what is the bottom line?
+So what conclusions can be drawn?
 Which of the two cameras – the Sony A7R III or the Pentax K-1 – has the upper hand?
-A synthesis of the relative strong points of each of the models is listed below.
+Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (42.2 vs 36.2MP) with a 8% higher linear resolution.

 - Better image quality: Scores markedly higher (4 points) in the DXO overall assessment.